Paul carries Suns past Giannis, Bucks in NBA Finals opener

-PHOENIX (AP) — Chris Paul delivered an NBA Finals debut that was well worth his lengthy wait.

-A few more games like this one, and the Suns might finally bring the championship to Phoenix.
+“Just knew he’s ready,” Phoenix forward Mikal Bridges said.
+“He’s prepared his whole life for this moment and it shows out there on the court.”

-Paul had 32 points and nine assists, Devin Booker scored 27 points and the Suns beat the returning Giannis Antetokounmpo and his Milwaukee Bucks 118-105 on Tuesday night in Game 1.
+Paul had 32 points and nine assists in an NBA Finals debut that was well worth the wait, Devin Booker scored 27 points and the Suns beat the returning Giannis Antetokounmpo and his Milwaukee Bucks 118-105 on Tuesday night in Game 1.

 Paul scored 16 points during a sensational third quarter that had Phoenix fans who waited 28 years to see the NBA Finals again screaming in delight.